Babička’s Makovec (Czech Poppy Seed Roll)

 Directions:

 (If you don’t have buttermilk, step one should be to mix 3/4 cup milk with 3/4 Tbsp of lemon juice.
-Let it sit at room temperature for 10-15mins until curdled and use it in place of buttermilk.)
+Let it sit at room temperature for 10-15 mins until curdled and use it in place of buttermilk.)

 Preheat the oven to 180˚C (350˚F)

-On low-medium speed, add the dry flour mixture and buttermilk in alternations: add in 1/3 of the flour mixture, followed by half the buttermilk, then another 1/3 of the flour mixture, then the rest of the buttermilk, and finally the rest of the flour mixture.
+On low-medium speed, add the dry flour mixture (from step 4) and buttermilk in alternations: add in 1/3 of the flour mixture, followed by half the buttermilk, then another 1/3 of the flour mixture, then the rest of the buttermilk, and finally the rest of the flour mixture.
 Allow each of the ingredients to be incorporated before adding in the next.

-Pour the batter into the prepared loaf pan and bake in the preheated oven for 30-40 mins until golden brown and a toothpick inserted in the middle comes out clean.
+Pour the batter into the prepared loaf pan and bake in the preheated oven for 50-60 mins until golden brown and a toothpick inserted in the middle comes out clean.
 Let the loaf cool in the pan for 10 mins before removing it onto a wire rack to let it cool completely.

 Tip: If the top of your loaf is browning too quickly before the loaf is cooked, you can place a sheet of aluminum foil on top to protect it while the rest of the loaf bakes.